-Entries for FIS events will only be accepted on a standard FIS Entry Form which is available on the FIS website.
-Entries for Interfield, NZYS and National Points are done online with www.snowsports.co.nz
+Entries for FIS events (including FIS CHI) will only be accepted on a standard FIS Entry Form which is available on the FIS website.

+Entries for Interfield, Schoolsand National Points are done online with www.snowsports.co.nz

 No race entry will be accepted for a FIS or National Points event without the athlete's FIS or SSNZ code.
 The Race Secretary should compile a list of competitors prior to the Team Captains' Meeting.